Get Wet & Get Lucky on Noche de San Juan

 But you will find people at almost any beach (or even pool) around the island that night, but many less than in San Juan.
 In the north east area, the resort beaches, Balneario Monserate or Seven Seas are usually open for revelers.

-The Departamento de Parques Nacionales has announced that the following nine beaches will be open until 1am for Noche de San Juan 2013.
+The Departamento de Parques Nacionales has announced that all 11 beaches will be open until 1am for Noche de San Juan 2014.
 There will be music, food, and security personnel at each of these beaches.

 - Balneario Escambron in San Juan